Bills

 What is a Meter?

-A meter is a small box attached to your supply of gas, electricity and possibly your water that records how much of each you are using.
+A meter is a small box attached to your supply of gas, electricity and possibly your water supply that records how much of each you are using.
 This means that as long as you provide regular readings to your supplier, your bills will be accurate as to how much you are using.

 Top